-Which leads us to this question: why aren’t people going back to work?
+Which leads us to this question: where is this challenge coming from?
 It’s complicated, and there doesn’t seem to be one simplified reason.
-With the past 18 months being a roller coaster ride for the labor markets, it can be challenging to understand where the market is now and how it may be impacting different businesses.
+After the roller coaster of a ride that was the pandemic, it can be challenging to understand where the labor market is now and how it may be impacting different businesses.

-- Some workers who have not required daycare for children during the pandemic now need it; however, finding, affording, and transitioning back to daycare is delaying some from rejoining the workforce
+Some workers who have not required child care during the pandemic now need it; however, finding, affording, and transitioning back to daycare is delaying some people from rejoining the workforce.

-- More women left the workforce at the start of COVID and are not re-entering the workforce at nearly the rate of men.
+More women left the workforce at the start of COVID and are not re-entering at nearly the rate of men.
 Since Feb 2020, the economy had a net loss of almost 2.9 million jobs; women account for 63.3% of those losses.

 In addition to the workforce challenges created by COVID, we are also feeling the societal impacts of baby boomers exiting the workforce in mass, record low labor participation from working-age Americans, and the lowest birth rates the US has seen to date.